 Who wins?
 Copper It comes down to humble, commonplace, ordinary copper.
 Not only is it far less expensive, copper is far more efficacious as a biocide.
 Which brings us to our final category, EPA Registration.

 When compared side-by-side along the critical areas we have covered in the past weeks, copper is the clear winner as a better biocide.
 Added to these criteria is one final advantage of copper: EPA-registration.
 Copper alloys as well as cuprous-oxide infused EOSCU Solid Surface are EPA-registered for public health claims.
 Silver can only claim to protect products from odor and mildew under what is caused a "treated article exemption," not the people who use them.
 This is a difference between preventing stinky socks and preventing a hospital-acquired infection.
 There really is no contest.

 Who wins?
 Copper EPA Registration requires a 100% pass rate on tens of thousands of samples exposed to a broad spectrum of organisms under extreme conditions (far more extreme than typical hospital conditions.)
 The only solid surfaces to complete these tests, killing greater than 99.9% of bacteria in under two hours, are copper alloys and EOSCU Solid Surface.

-In the weeks ahead, this entire series will be available as an e-book, so stay tuned.
-For now, check out our handy infographic comparing silver and copper with all the key facts from each post in this series.
+Check out our handy infographic comparing silver and copper with all the key facts from each post in this series.